Investor News

 A quick plug for our own pragmatic COLDry solution

-What we need are pragmatic solutions that help bridge the gap between today's use of resources and tomorrow's low emission future.
+We need pragmatic solutions that help bridge the gap between today's use of resources and tomorrow's low-emission future.

-One way to achieve this is by adopting transitional solutions that help reduce emissions intensity while maintaining affordability and reliability on the way through.
+One way to achieve this is by adopting transitional solutions that help reduce emissions intensity while maintaining affordability and reliability throughout.

 Our COLDry process is just such a solution for nations that continue to rely on lignite (brown coal).

-COLDry, retrofitted to existing brown coal power stations, can reduce CO2 emissions by 15% without significant modification to the power plant itself.
+COLDry retrofitted to existing brown coal power stations, can reduce CO2 emissions by 15% without significantly modifying the power plant itself.

 COLDry also enables the use of lignite in HELE technology, cutting CO2 emissions by up to 63% compared to business as usual while keeping the lights on and costs down.